 We expect that a 3d-space state immediately evolves into a linear combination of 3d-space states.
 Dissociation and reassociation happen continuously.
 However, at the macro level, the state may remain quasi-classical under unitary evolution for finite time intervals.
-This accounts for the fact that macroscopic systems do not evolve all the time into linear combinations of macro-states like the Schrödinger cat, although it allows unitary evolution to lead to such linear combinations during quantum measurements.
+This accounts for the fact that macroscopic systems do not evolve all the time into linear combinations of macro-states like the Schrödinger cat, although unitary evolution may lead to such linear combinations during quantum measurements.